 You are able to go under the floor of Hot Spring Colonnade where you can see the drawing, distribution and thermal regulation of thermal water which has been open since 2008.
 The tour will give you far and more accurate information than I can on how amazing the water is here!

 I don’t think I have ever seen so many upmarket shops in one small town!
 If designer clothing or something very on trend is what you’re looking for then you really won’t be disappointed here.
-There are also perfumeries, chocolate shops, mini supermarkets, the famous Moser glass store, and more watch and jewelry stores than you’d ever believe!
+There are also perfumeries, chocolate shops, mini supermarkets, the famous Moser glass store, and more watch and jewellery stores than you’d ever believe!
 You might need to be taking your credit away with you if you’re hitting the shops there.

 The International Film Festival in Karlovy Vary has been held regularly since 1946.
 The Festival has been named as A-festival, which means it’s amongst some of the most distinguished and best international festivals, not bad for a town you’ve never heard of, right?!